meowdul8/gr-scanner/README.md

-  **NOTE**: This flowgraph is tailored for the [NI/Ettus USRP E310](https://www.ettus.com/all-products/e310/) and requires [UHD](https://github.com/EttusResearch/uhd) and a custom fork of [gr-ettus](https://github.com/meowdul8/gr-ettus) to be installed.
+  **NOTE**: This flowgraph is tailored for the [NI/Ettus USRP E310](https://www.ettus.com/all-products/e310/) and requires [UHD](https://github.com/EttusResearch/uhd) and a branch (`maint-3.8-uhd4.0`) of a custom fork of [gr-ettus](https://github.com/meowdul8/gr-ettus) to be installed.
 However, it should be relatively easy to port the flowgraph to work on other SDR platforms.

 * **P25 framer**: This is a GNU Radio block in C++ based heavily on the [Osmocom op25 out-of-tree GNU Radio Module](https://github.com/osmocom/op25),